KshirsagarNaidu/qualgreens.ca-journals/browse/social-science-&-humanitaries/index.md

 <div class="container docs-section">
     <h3 class="display-6">Open access journals</h3>
-    <p class="lead">QualGreens Publishing offers you the option to publish papers open access.
+    <p class="lead">TechnoDevelop offers you the option to publish papers open access.
 All articles published open access will be immediately and permanently free for everyone to read and download.</p>
 </div>